top of page

 Com-B Model and Co Designing Insights

-The results from completing behaviour change research with the COM-B model and a second co-designing workshop with different activities revealed to me that the preferred idea was a gamified wellbeing app.
-The app will provide activities (e.g., challenges or experiences) encouraging users to have guilt-free personal time.
-This will allow users to take initiative and gain control over their health and wellbeing.
+The COM-B model of behavioural change research, and the second co-designing workshop featuring various tasks, revealed to me that the preferred idea was a gamified wellbeing app that would provide activities such as challenges or experiences.
+This will encourage users to have guilt-free personal time, take initiative, and gain control over their health and wellbeing.

 Capability